yasaminfayyaz/CIBC-POC/README.md

 - Hosted on Amazon RDS (SQL).
 - For manual setup, refer to [Amazon RDS Documentation](https://aws.amazon.com/rds/).

+### Policy Administration Point (PAP)
+- The PAP.py script can be run from any IDE.
+- Must have access to the policy files for successful operation.

 **Note:** URLs for accessing these components are provided separately.
 Sensitive information like passwords is securely shared in a separate file.